leiapple/Potential_benchmark_iron/README.md

 ## Prerequisites

-1. Installation of LAMMPS with the relative packages compiled
+1. Installation of LAMMPS with the relevant packages compiled.
-2. Installation of PYTHON package: matplotlib, pandas, numpy, scipy
+2. Installation of PYTHON package: matplotlib, pandas, numpy, scipy.

 ## How it works?